anupsunni/eventcalendar/README.md

 jQuery has been used.

 ## Installation
-Is automatic, that is database and table gets created automatically
+Is automatic, that is, database and table gets created automatically

 ## Calendar When View Type is "month"
 ![screenshot 178](https://cloud.githubusercontent.com/assets/20037817/24586080/e1f18270-17b6-11e7-82e2-59b014885c23.png)